MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 ### Ambiguities and virtual base classes

 If virtual base classes are used, functions, objects, types, and enumerators can be reached through multiple-inheritance paths.
-Because there is only one instance of the base class, there is no ambiguity when accessing these names.
+Because there's only one instance of the base class, there's no ambiguity when accessing these names.

 The following figure shows how objects are composed using virtual and nonvirtual inheritance.